lbbe-software/DRomics/README.md

 # Overview
 `DRomics` is a freely available on-line tool for dose-response (or concentration-response) characterization from omics data.
 It is especially dedicated to omics data obtained using a typical dose-response design, favoring a great number of tested doses (or concentrations, at least 6, and the more the better) rather than a great number of replicates (no need of three replicates).
 After a first optional step which consists to import, check and if needed normalize/transform the data (step 1), the aim of the proposed workflow is to select monotonic and/or biphasic significantly responsive items (e.g. probes, metabolites) (step 2), to choose the best-fit model among a predefined family of monotonic and biphasic models to describe the response of each selected item (step 3), and to derive a benchmark dose or concentration from each fitted curve (step 4).

-In the available version, `DRomics` supports single-channel microarray data (in log2 scale), RNAseq data (in raw counts) or metabolomics data (in log scale).
+In the available version, `DRomics` supports single-channel microarray data (in log2 scale), RNAseq data (in raw counts), metabolomics data or other continuous omics data and continuous anchoring data (for continuous omics or anchoring data, in log scale or a scale that enables the use of a normal error model).

 # The package